sebastien-plutniak/archeoviz/README.md

 The `archeoViz` application and package is developed and maintained by Sébastien Plutniak.
 Arthur Coulon, Solène Denis, Olivier Marlet, and Thomas Perrin tested and supported the project in its early stage.
-Renata Araujo and Sara Giardino translated the application into Portuguese and Italian, respectively.
+Renata Araujo, Sara Giardino, and Julian Laabs translated the application into Portuguese, Italian, and German respectively.

 # References